 High-Risk High Volume Merchants Benefit From Lower Percentage Rates and Transaction Fees

 Please keep in mind that you’re better off negotiating after you have already established a relationship of trust with your acquiring provider.
-There is no reason to try to negotiate these terms at the beginning of the process.
+There is no reason to try to negotiate a better merchant service at the beginning of the process.
 In fact, these are better negotiated later after some history is established.

 Intelligent Transaction Routing and Load Balancing